$p$-adic Eisenstein-Kronecker series for CM elliptic curves and the Kronecker limit formulas: Algebraic and -adic properties of the Kronecker theta function

 \begin{proof} See \cite{BKT1} Proposition 4.7 for the proof. \end{proof}

 In the next section, we will prove that the power series $\wh F_{z_0,b}(t)$ paste together to form a Coleman function on the elliptic curve minus the identity.
 We next review a formula for translation by $\pi^n$-torsion points.
+Let $\wh E[\pi^n] \subset \wh E(\frm_p)$ denote the group of $\pi^n$ torsion points of the formal group $\wh E$, where $\frm_p$ is the prime ideal of $\cO_{\bbC_p}$.